davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/this-that-these-those.png)

-So, at a narratological level, they basically pair up on the basis of singular / plural, not near / far?
+So, at a narratological level, they basically pair up on the basis of singular / plural, not near / far.
 "This" and "that" are low at the beginning, peak around 70%, and then fall off at the end:

 ![](images/flat/this-that.png)